Trump presidency gets social with detailed posts, photos

 "This is all a symptom of Donald Trump continuing to comingle his business ventures with his official government duties," Fallon said.
 "He's trying to make Mar-a-Lago more of a destination for paying members and paying diners by bringing state visitors there."

-After working through the details of their joint response to North Korea, the two world leaders stepped into a wedding being held on Trump's Palm Beach, Florida, property.
+After working through the details of their joint response to North Korea, the two world leaders stepped into a wedding being held on Trump's property.
 A guest shot a minute-long video of Trump's impromptu speech, which was then shared with New York Magazine.

 The groom, Carl Henry Lindner IV, is the son of the chief executive of American Financial Group.
 The elder Lindner gave $100,000 last fall to two super PACs supporting Trump.